-In the community, the participation frequency for adolescents with ASD in 'neighbourhood outings' and 'unstructured physical activities' was relatively high, while it was low (e.g. 'getting together with other children in the community') or are not at all existent (e.g. 'classes and lesions', 'organisations, groups or volunteer leader activities') in most other activities.
+In the community, the participation frequency for adolescents with ASD in 'neighbourhood outings' and 'unstructured physical activities' was relatively high, while it was low (e.g. 'getting together with on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons License other children in the community') or are not at all existent (e.g. 'classes and lesions', 'organisations, groups or volunteer leader activities') in most other activities.
 Participation involvement presented a similar pattern to participation frequency.
 Within the IQRs, high involvement was never reported for adolescents with ASD.